Barak-Kuzi/MERN_E-commerce/README.md

 # TechMarket

-**TechMarket** is a comprehensive web application designed to facilitate seamless online shopping experiences.
-Built with modern web development practices, TechMarket offers a user-friendly interface and robust features to enhance the shopping journey.
+**TechMarket** is a full-stack e-commerce web application designed to deliver a seamless online shopping experience.
+The project is built using the MERN stack (MongoDB, Express, React, Node.js) and integrates a variety of modern technologies to provide efficient product management, secure transactions, and smooth user navigation.

 ## Key Features

-- **Secure User Authentication**: Reliable sign-up and login processes ensure user data security.
+- **Secure User Authentication**: Secure login, registration, and session management with JWT.
-- **Edit Profile**: Updating user profile information and uploading profile pictures.
+- **User Management**: Updating user profile information, uploading profile pictures, and changing a password.
 - **Product Management**: Admin capabilities to add, edit, and manage products.
+- **Product Rating and Reviews**: Users can rate products from 1 to 5 stars, with dynamic average rating calculations.
-- **Cart Management**: Efficiently add, remove, and update products in the cart.
+- **Cart Management**: Add, remove, and manage products in the cart with live updates.
+- **Discounts**: Apply discounts during checkout.
-- **Order History**: View past orders and purchase history.
+- **Order Management**: Users can place orders, view order details, and track order history.
-- **Wishlist**: Save products for future reference.
+- **Wishlist**: Add and manage favorite products.
 - **Search Product**: Easily search for products using the search bar and filtering by categories.
 - **Real-Time Data Syncing**: Synchronized data updates and offline persistence.
+- **Real-time Notifications**: Get updates and notifications for actions like adding to the cart or completing purchases.
+- **Responsive Design**: Optimized for mobile, tablet, and desktop screens.

 ## Technology Stack

 ### Frontend

-- **TypeScript**: Primary language for frontend development.
+- **TypeScript**: Strongly typed JavaScript for better development experience.
-- **React**: Library for building user interfaces.
+- **React**: React is used to build dynamic user interfaces in web applications.
-- **Redux**: State management.
+- **Redux**: For state management across the application.
-- **React Router**: For routing.
+- **React Router**: For client-side routing.
 - **React Toastify**: For notifications.
+- **HTML5/CSS3**: Markup and styling.
-- **CSS Modules**: For styling.
+- **CSS Modules**: For scoped styling.

 ### Backend

 - **Node.js**: JavaScript runtime for backend development.
 - **Express**: Web framework for Node.js.
 - **MongoDB**: NoSQL database.
-- **Mongoose**: ODM for MongoDB.
+- **Mongoose**: ODM to interact with MongoDB.
-- **JWT**: For authentication.
+- **JWT (JSON Web Tokens)**: For secure authentication and authorization.
-- **Bcrypt**: For password hashing.
+- **Bcrypt**: For password encryption.
+- **Dotenv**: For environment variable management.
+- **Stripe API**: For handling payments and transactions.

 ## Project Architecture